Kotlin/kotlinx-benchmark/README.md

 #### Kotlin/JVM

 When benchmarking Kotlin/JVM code with Java Microbenchmark Harness (JMH), you should use the [allopen plugin](https://kotlinlang.org/docs/all-open-plugin.html).
 This plugin ensures your benchmark classes and methods are `open`, meeting JMH's requirements.
+Make sure to apply the jvm plugin.

 ```kotlin
 plugins {